vssousa/dfanalyzer-spark/README.md

 # Spark application using DfAnalyzer tool
-***

 ## Overview

-This repository presents the configuration and execution of a Spark application using DfAnalyzer tool for enabling monitoring, debugging, steering, and analysis of the dataflow path at runtime.
+This repository presents the configuration and execution of a Spark application using DfAnalyzer tool, which aims at monitoring, debugging, steering, and analyzing dataflow path at runtime.
 More specifically, DfAnalyzer provides file and data element flow analyses based on a dataflow abstraction.
 More information about the components of DfAnalyzer can be found [here](https://hpcdb.github.io/armful/dfanalyzer.html).

 ## Software Requirements

 This demonstration requires the installation of three softwares to run DfAnalyzer tool with our Spark application.
-Users can also install the FastBit tool in order to apply a bitmap indexing technique in scientific data produced by our application and stored in raw data files.
+Users can also install the FastBit tool if they want to apply a bitmap indexing technique in scientific data produced by our application and stored in raw data files.

 1. [Java SE Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html), which can be installed following the steps provided by Oracle Corporation;
 2. [Apache Spark](http://spark.apache.org/), a large-scale data processing engine.
-3. [MonetDB](https://www.monetdb.org/Home), column-oriented database management system (DBMS).
+3. [MonetDB](https://www.monetdb.org/Home), a column-oriented database management system (DBMS).
 It can be installed and configured following the [user guide](https://www.monetdb.org/Documentation/UserGuide) provided on MonetDB's website.
 4. [FastBit](https://sdm.lbl.gov/fastbit/), a bitmap-based indexing tool. **(optional)**

 ## About this repository

-In this repository, we provide a compressed file of our MonetDB database (to DfAnalyzer) and configuration files of Spark already defined for a local execution of an application.
-Therefore, users only need to configure some environment variables (as discussed in the next section) and run two scripts, `start-dfa.sh` and `run-spark-app.sh`.
+In this repository, we provide a compressed file of our MonetDB database to DfAnalyzer tool and configuration files of Spark.
+These configuration files are already defined for a local execution of an application using Apache Spark.
+Therefore, users only need to configure some environment variables (as discussed in the next section).
+Then, they have to run two scripts, `start-dfa.sh` and `run-spark-app.sh`.
 Moreover, we assume that experiments are being executed in an Unix-based operating system.

 ## Environment configuration

-After the software installation step, users have to define some environment variables and others in the `PATH` variable of the operating system.
+After the installation step, users have to define some environment variables and add some paths in the `PATH` variable of the operating system.

 To configure Spark environment variables, users have to specify the path to Spark installation directory (variable `SPARK_HOME`), the directory *sbin* (variable `SPARK_SBIN`), the configuration directory (variable `SPARK_CONF_DIR`), and they have to add directory *bin* to the environment variable `PATH`, as follows: